Koen-Vannisselroij/sbf-binnen-prufung/frontend/README.md

 SBF Binnen Trainer — Frontend (Vite + React)
 ===========================================

 This is the web frontend for the SBF Binnen learning app.
 It renders multiple‑choice questions, tracks progress locally, and shows tips/explanations when you answer incorrectly.
+A mobile‑friendly menu lets you switch between practice filters, simulate official Fragebogen, and view statistics.

 Quick Start
 - Prerequisites: Node.js 18+